Brazil suspends Sinovac COVID-19 vaccine trial due to severe adverse event

 Worldwide, there are at least 10 vaccine candidates in late-stage clinical trials, according to the World Health Organization.
 Four of them are from China.

-Reporting by Eduardo Simoes in Sao Paulo and Roxanne Liu in Beijing; Additional reporting by Pedro Fonseca in Rio de Janeiro, Marcelo Rochabrun in Sao Paulo, Stanley Widianto in Jakarta and Miyoung Kim in Singapore; Writing by Stephen Eisenhammer; Editing by Edwina Gibbs
+Reporting by Eduardo Simoes in Sao Paulo and Roxanne Liu in Beijing; Additional reporting by Emma Farge in Geneva, Pedro Fonseca in Rio de Janeiro, Marcelo Rochabrun in Sao Paulo, Stanley Widianto in Jakarta and Miyoung Kim in Singapore; Writing by Stephen Eisenhammer; Editing by Edwina Gibbs and Louise Heavens

 Our Standards: The Thomson Reuters Trust Principles.